jamisonderek/ford-connect-sim/README.md

 If desired you can set any [supported environment variables](#supported-environment-variables), for example running on a custom http port number.

+If you want the simulator to also respond on https port 3000, you need to create and save a **cert.pfx** file in the root of the project.
+There are many ways to create a certificate, but one of the easier methods is to download the certificate generator from [PluralSight](https://www.pluralsight.com/blog/software-development/selfcert-create-a-self-signed-certificate-interactively-gui-or-programmatically-in-net) -- at the bottom of the page you should see a "Download the project here" link.
+The password you choose for the certificate should also be saved in the **FORDSIM_PASSPHRASE** environment variable.

+You must also set the **FORD_CLIENTSECRET** with the secret value to authenticate to the FordConnect API when cloning vehicles.
+(NOTE: this is FORD_ not FORDSIM_ since it refers to Ford's servers not the simulator).
+You can find this value in your Postman environment settings.

 Now that you have all of your dependencies installed and any environment variables set, you are ready to start the server using the following command:
 ```
 node app